 Early Visual Experiences

 - Purpose: This project explores early visual experiences of infants from 3 months-old in the context of natural child-parent playing scenes.
 A small, head mounted eye tracking hat is used to document these experiences.
-By recording the child centered view, we will be able to document what information children are actually attending to, how their looking behaviors are guided by social interaction, and how these are relevant to later cognitive development.
+By recording the child centered view, we will be able to document what information children are attending to, how their looking behaviors are guided by social interaction, and how these are relevant to later cognitive development.

 - Studies: Infant Longitudinal Head Camera